 - Press releases

 - Social media posts

-But the job of a Perth copywriter is much more than crafting clever sentences for digital or print mediums.
+But the job of a creative content writer in Perth is much more than crafting clever sentences for digital or print mediums.

 Skip ahead to the contents below or keep reading for some background into why I’m qualified to answer your question.

 I’m almost in my seventh year as a professional copywriter in Perth.
 Add 17 years of music journalism to the mix, putting pen to paper has been engraved in my soul for a long time.
 View my portfolio.

 After I resigned from my office job as the Senior Content Writer for a digital marketing agency, that dreaded 4:00 am alarm no longer exists.
 Creativity, for me, strikes later.
 I’m a night owl.
 And one of the best parts about starting the little typewriter is dictating flexible hours to suit what works.

 Although many will disagree (productivity tends to be a ‘morning thing’), I prefer to start my day later as this is where I achieve more for my clients.
 9-5, or my old 5:00 am – 2:30 pm, isn’t a schedule that’s sustainable longterm for many creative minds.

 Now, my day starts with a bearable wakeup alarm, a super-powder smoothie or caffeine fix and whatever is on the menu for breakfast before I drop my husband to work.

 Contrary to what people often assume copywriters don’t write physical content all day.